teddy quinlivan and hanne gaby odiele’s manifesto of hope

-In conversation with i-D earlier in the year, Teddy discussed the discrimination she experienced from a young age, realising the body she was born with did not reflect the person she was inside.
+In conversation with i-D earlier in the year, Teddy discussed the discrimination she experienced from a young age, realizing the body she was born with did not reflect the person she was inside.
 “Growing up and being told I had to be masculine to fit into a body that was completely based off of one organ that I never chose was really challenging.
 I knew I was a girl, and I knew that from a very young age, and through fashion I was able to transform into the woman I always felt I was inside.”

 For the same issue of i-D, Hanne discussed the confidence she’d found in fashion, having been born intersex in a world where such a gender was rarely discussed.
 “I was born with sex characteristics that aren’t typically male or female.
 The doctors found it pretty early and I had some very intrusive surgeries, but it was kept from me until I was 17.
-When I found out, it was also around the time that I began modelling.
-Modelling really gave me a sense of empowerment.”
+When I found out, it was also around the time that I began modeling.
+Modeling really gave me a sense of empowerment.”

 Given all this, it makes perfect sense for the pair to be involved in a new campaign with rebellion at its core.
-Enlisted by John Galliano to front Maison Margiela’s new fragrance, Mutiny, they join Willow Smith, Molly Bair, Sasha Lane and Princess Nokia in celebrating the power of speaking out, standing up and making change.
+Enlisted by John Galliano to front Maison Margiela’s new fragrance, Mutiny, they join Willow Smith, Molly Bair, Sasha Lane, and Princess Nokia in celebrating the power of speaking out, standing up, and making change.
 With imagery shot by Craig McDean, and accompanying videos by Fabien Baron, the six innovators discuss what their “mutiny” is and offer a manifesto of hope, possibility and change.

-It’s the first fragrance developed by Galliano since joining Margiela in 2014, and was created with the help of legendary French perfumer Dominique Ropion.
+Mutiny is the first fragrance developed by Galliano since joining Margiela in 2014, and was created with the help of legendary French perfumer Dominique Ropion.
 Embodying the codes of the house that he’s so deftly interpreted, at the heart of Mutiny is the artisanal décortiqué technique found in each of his collections.
 A multi-faceted, expansive scent that cannot pinned down to one person, place or time.